danbotMBM/dmj_web/blogs/twinkle/index.md

 ### Bonus 4.
 Luminosity from Temperature Modelled
-Due to the fact that I am testing this in a graphical representation, I need to somehow map the "percieved brightness" of a bulb in a standard computer display.
+Due to the fact that I am testing this in a graphical representation, I need to somehow map the "perceived brightness" of a bulb in a standard computer display.
 This took me down an interesting rabbit whole of the world of [photometry](https://en.wikipedia.org/wiki/Photometry_(optics)).
 I tried to quantize the amount of light in the visible spectrum using this (desmos calculation)[].
 Then I correlated that with the radius, or area of the circle that represents the bulb.
 But this was way too ambitious.
 I just did not know what I was doing.
-And once I got a number of "human percieved luminosity" I was still going to have to correspond that with some graphical representation that matches it.
+And once I got a number of "human perceived luminosity" I was still going to have to correspond that with some graphical representation that matches it.
 Overall, way to much work and not worth.
 So I just used a tuned arctan scale for the radius of the circle.
 This seemed reasonable from the intuition I gained from the photometry reading, and it was visibly appealing.